lcudenne/storymod/README.md

 1. Copy the telemetry dll into "EuroTruckSimulator2\bin\win_x64\plugins"

-2. Run Cargoworld.exe and ETS2 in any order
+2. Run cargoworld.exe and ETS2 in any order

 # StoryMod